-Garganelli are an impressive but easy handmade pasta that teams perfectly with a variety of sauces.
+Garganelli Pasta is an impressive but easy handmade pasta that teams perfectly with a variety of sauces.

-Follow my step by step instructions and be prepared for the compliments that are bound to come your way!
+Follow my step-by-step instructions and be prepared for the compliments that will come your way!

 Why you'll love this recipe

-Along with the usual flour and eggs, this pasta dough contains are a couple of extra ingredients.
-Traditionally included when making these at home, the following ingredients add a delicious taste and aroma to the finished dish.
+Garganelli pasta dough contains a few extra ingredients, along with the usual flour and eggs.
+Traditionally included when making garganelli at home, the following ingredients add a delicious taste and aroma to the finished dish.

-- nutmeg - buy whole nutmeg and grate finely for this recipe
+- Nutmeg – Buy the whole nutmeg and grate it finely for this recipe.

 Instructions